Pickleball FAQ

 Can someone teach me how to play when I get there?

-To begin, we recommend getting you connected with the pickleball leader at your local Life Time to ensure you are receiving appropriate guidance.
-The next step is to get involved in an Intro to Pickleball class, which is offered at many of our Life Time locations and complimentary with your membership.
+To begin, we recommend connecting with the pickleball leader at your local Life Time to ensure you are receiving appropriate guidance.
+The next step is to get involved in an Intro to Pickleball class, which is offered at many of our locations.
 This class is designed to help you learn the basics of how to play pickleball, including scoring, rules and all the intricacies of playing the game.

 I’m at the club and am interested in trying it out.
-Now what?
 How do I jump in?

 All pickleball schedules can be found in our Life Time Digital app.
-To reserve your spot, navigate to the pickleball tile within the app and select View Pickleball Schedule.
-To give pickleball a try, we recommend registering for an Intro to Pickleball class, which is offered at many of our Life Time locations and complimentary with your membership.
+To reserve your spot, navigate to the pickleball tile within the app.
+You can view the full pickleball schedule or reserve a court, or scroll to view pickleball schedules filtered by type of play.
+To give pickleball a try, we recommend registering for an Intro to Pickleball class, which is offered at many of our Life Time locations.
 This class is designed to help you learn the basics of how to play pickleball, focus on scoring, rules and all the intricacies of playing the game.
 The next step is getting involved in beginner Open Play pickleball.
 Open Play is a series of set times each week where all players with a reservation can participate in fun and challenging games.

 Is there specific age group programming for pickleball?